CultivateHQ/cultivateHQ.com/source/posts/2017-11-14-genserver-call-timeouts.html.md

 There is a [GitHub repository](https://github.com/CultivateHQ/elixir_call_timeouts) that accompanies this post.

-By law, every OTP tutorial must include an exercise in which you build your own version of `GenServer` before the astonishing revelation that OTP provides a better thought-out that you should use.
+By law, every OTP tutorial must include an exercise in which you build your own version of `GenServer` before the astonishing revelation that OTP provides a better thought-out one.
 So, you will already know that `GenServer.call` is implemented something like

 ```elixir
 def call(server, request, timeout \\ 5_000) do